Left Blog

 Today’s left ideology made here.

-There’s this contradiction.
-Our nation’s founding axioms set up certain equalities, justice for all and democratic process.
-That is our grand political container.
-You may get none of those if you spend your waking hours in an American corporation, often petty tyrannies.
-Maltreatment is common: bullying, threats, no due process, and where nobody wants your democratic opinion.
-The justification for these work pits is your freedom to quit.
+But you may get none of those if you spend your waking hours working in an American corporation, which are often petty tyrannies.
+Maltreatment at work is common: bullying, threats, no due process, and nobody wants your democratic opinion.
+The justification for these dark work pits is that at least you are free to quit.

-Shabby conditions in this, the most advanced of nations.
+Shabby conditions in this, the most advanced nation.

-An exaggeration?
-Studs Terkel studied a hundred Americans on the job, then began his report Working by writing, “This book, being about work, is by its very nature, about violence – to the spirit as well as to the body” (1), and Ehrenreich more recently has described the toxic pressures used to produce profit in American workeries (2).
+Do you think that’s an exaggeration?
+Well, Studs Terkel interviewed a hundred Americans on the job, then began his report Working by writing, “This book, being about work, is by its very nature, about violence – to the spirit as well as to the body” (1), and Ehrenreich more recently has described the toxic pressures on workers which are used to produce profit in American work places (2).

-Inequality is the tap-root of all that.
-Maltreatment and coercive misery is unlikely if we are all equal.
+Social inequality is the root.
+Maltreatment and coercive misery are unlikely if we are all equal.
 Would anybody prefer inequality?

 Chaotic

-The short paradoxical answer is, yes.
-When Robert Lane (3) interviewed 15 American men, asking them how they would react to real social equality, he got a faceful: Some of the men said equality would be chaotic; the world would collapse.
+The paradoxical answer is, yes.
+When Robert Lane (3) interviewed 15 conservative American men, asking them how they would react to real social equality, he got a faceful.
+Some of the men said equality would be chaotic, the world would collapse.
 All 15 said equality would deprived them of their goals and incentives in life.
-What’s the point to life if you can’t rise? – And to rise, there must be inequality.
+Apparently they were saying, what’s the point to life if you can’t rise? – And to rise, there must be inequality.

 Fear

-Lane goes further.
-He says this opposition to equality is a fear.
-The fear is rationalized.
-Rawls (3) shows how this is rationalized out: in the capitalist’s view, inequality is useful – it keeps the variety of jobs in our economy staffed.
-That’s the economic point of view.
-On a personal level: if the pain doesn’t actually kill you it will make you stronger.
+Rawls (3) shows how this gets rationalized out: in the capitalist’s view, inequality is useful – it keeps different jobs in our economy staffed.
+Another rationalization: if the pain doesn’t actually kill you it will make you stronger.
+A third rationalization is that we are all driven by ‘laws of nature.’

 Top-down